Alps of Austria and Italy

 From high on the German and Austrian border, we make our way down to Innsbruck, the historic capital of the Habsburgs.
 We slap-dance the night away in a nearby Tirolean village before turning to feudal Italy at Reifenstein Castle.
 Then we're out-of-doors, zooming up rock cliffs and hiking through alpine meadows in the Italian Dolomites.

 Gasthof Badl is a big, comfortable, friendly, riverside place with 26 rooms run by Sonja and her family, with help from Leo, their enormous, easygoing dog.
-I like its convenience (right off the expressway but a short and scenic walk from the old town), peace, big breakfast, and warm welcome.
+I like its convenience (right off the expressway but a short and scenic walk from Hall's old town), peaceful setting, big breakfast, and warm welcome.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-Descending the Austrian side of the Zugspitze, we'll see busy Innsbruck, but stay in small town Tyrol.
+Descending the Austrian side of the Zugspitze, we'll see busy Innsbruck, but stay in small-town Tirol.
 After crossing the Alps, we'll tour my favorite medieval castle interior and make the town of Kastelruth our homebase for sampling Italy's rugged Dolomites mountains.